 2003

-A name many vapers will have heard of is Hon Lik (pictured below), a Chinese pharmacist living in Beijing.
+A name many vapers will have heard of is Hon Lik, a Chinese pharmacist living in Beijing.
 As the story goes, Hon Lik created the first electronic cigarette in 2003 after his father died of lung cancer.
 He worked for a company named Golden Dragon Holdings who named the invention ‘Ruyan’, meaning ‘Like Smoke’.
 The Ruyan was the first e-cigarette to be commercially successful.

 2006